aaron-grau/curic/sql/homeworks/questions/meta_corgis/README.md

 # Meta-Programming MetaCorgis

-Today we'll use meta-programming to refactor an unwieldy `CorgiPerk` class.
+Today we'll use meta-programming to refactor an unwieldy `CorgiPerkPackage` class.

 ## Phase 0: Tour the Code!